i-JRay-i/jimtexteditor/README.md

 - syntax highlighting
 - configuration file

-Disclaimer: I am an electrical engineer by profession and I learn computer architecture and systems programming as a hobby in my free time.
+**Disclaimer**: I am an electrical engineer by profession and I learn computer architecture and systems programming as a hobby in my free time.
 I am in no way a professional programmer or software developer.
 Any suggestions, criticisms, improvements, or resources are highly welcome.

-Disclaimer 2: As of now, the text editor is work under progress and still lacks to be properly called a text editor (namely editing texts in a file).
+**Disclaimer 2**: As of now, the text editor is work under progress and still lacks to be properly called a text editor (namely editing texts in a file).
 A production-ready software will be ready as soon as I finish the code for file input.